LED Tube Lights Guide | What You Need to Know

 — Navigation —

-LED Tubes v.s Fluorescent Tubes
+LED Tubes vs. Fluorescent Tubes

 Tube Sizes

-When upgrading older existing fixtures, sometimes the issue arises where it is unclear what diameter bulb is currently installed.
+When upgrading older fixtures, sometimes the issue arises where it is unclear what diameter bulb is currently installed.
 Luckily, this is an easy fix as the labeling system is standardized across all manufacturers.
 The “T” stands for tubular, referring to the bulb’s shape, and the number following it represents the bulb diameter in eighths of an inch.
-This means a T8 bulb will be 1” in diameter, while T12 and T5 bulbs will be 1.5” and ⅝” in diameter respectively.
-It should be noted that as long as a T8 and T12 are using the same pin base (G13 most likely), they can be used interchangeably, as long as they are within the same milliamp requirements for the ballast if it is using one.
+This means a T8 bulb will be 1” in diameter, while T12 and T5 bulbs will be 1.5” and ⅝” in diameter, respectively.
+It should be noted that as long as a T8 and T12 are using the same pin base (G13 most likely), they can be used interchangeably, provided they are within the same milliamp requirements for the ballast if it is using one.

 Tube Types

 There are four different types of LED tubes available on the market today, which can be confusing for buyers, especially those who have never shopped for LED lights before.
-Most of what differentiates these tube types from each other depends on whether it uses a ballast or bypasses it, as well as whether it uses single or double ended wiring.
+Most of what differentiates these tube types from each other depends on whether it uses a ballast or bypasses it, as well as whether it uses single or double-ended wiring.
 The main types are Direct Wire (also known as ballast-bypass or Type-B), Electronic Ballast Compatible, Hybrid, and Universal Ballast Compatible.

 Direct Wire Tubes

 Something to keep in mind with direct wire fixtures is that they may require some additional parts to complete retrofitting.
 Tube lights use “tombstone” sockets to power and hold the bulb, and there are two main types of tombstones used in the lighting industry – Shunted and Non-Shunted.
 For direct wire fixtures, non-shunted rapid start tombstones are required for proper operation.
-If the existing fixture is a T12 type, then it should already have the correct tombstone type already installed.
+If the existing fixture is a T12 type, then it should already have the correct tombstone type installed.

 Electronic Ballast Compatible Tubes

 Commonly known as “Type-A” or “Plug-n-Play” tubes, electronic ballast compatible tubes are a relatively new addition to the tube lighting marketplace.
 As suggested by the name, these lights are designed to work with existing tube fixtures equipped with electronic ballasts.
 Because of this, these lights will not function if installed in fixtures that contain magnetic ballasts or no ballast at all.
-Because the last generation of fluorescent fixtures exclusively used electronic ballasts, these tubes are becoming one of the most common types sold that work with existing fixtures, and will likely increase in popularity as existing fixtures continue to be retrofitted with LED technology.
+Since the last generation of fluorescent fixtures exclusively used electronic ballasts, these tubes are becoming one of the most common types sold that work with existing fixtures and will likely increase in popularity as existing fixtures continue to be retrofitted with LED technology.

 Hybrid Tubes